The Rainbow Covenant with Noah

 A promise before any instructions

 Noah's first recorded experience after leaving the ark isn't a set of practical instructions for starting over.
 It's a covenant.
-God tells him plainly: "This is the sign of the covenant I am making between me and you and every living creature with you, a covenant for all generations to come" (Genesis 9:12, NIV).
+God tells him plainly: "This is the sign of the covenant which I make between me and you and every living creature that is with you, for all future generations" (Genesis 9:12, RSV-CE).
 Before anything else is asked of Noah, something enormous is first promised to him — a striking order of priorities for a man who has just watched the entire world destroyed around him.

 A sign placed where no one could lose it

-The sign accompanying that promise is notable for where it's located: "I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth" (Genesis 9:13, NIV).
+The sign accompanying that promise is notable for where it's located: "I set my bow in the cloud, and it shall be a sign of the covenant between me and the earth" (Genesis 9:13, RSV-CE).
 Unlike a physical object Noah might have been asked to build or preserve, the rainbow exists entirely outside human control or maintenance — visible to everyone, requiring nothing from Noah or his descendants to keep it intact.
 The sign of the promise, in other words, was designed to outlast anything people themselves might do.

 A promise wider than anyone standing there

-The scope of the covenant is deliberately expansive: "Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember my covenant between me and you and all living creatures of every kind.
-Never again will the waters become a flood to destroy all life" (Genesis 9:14-15, NIV).
+The scope of the covenant is deliberately expansive: "When I bring clouds over the earth and the bow is seen in the clouds, I will remember my covenant which is between me and you and every living creature of all flesh; and the waters shall never again become a flood to destroy all flesh" (Genesis 9:14-15, RSV-CE).
 It isn't a private arrangement between God and one family.
-It extends to "all living creatures of every kind," reaching every generation that would come after, whether or not they had any memory of the flood that made the promise necessary in the first place.
+It extends to "every living creature of all flesh," reaching every generation that would come after, whether or not they had any memory of the flood that made the promise necessary in the first place.

 A weapon set aside in the sky